MICHAELWlN/cs50/README.md

 ## How to Run:
 1. Open Terminal
 2. Go to 'mario-less' folder
-3. Compile the code by typing 'make mario'
+3. Compile the code by typing "make mario"
-4. Run the program with './mario'
+4. Run the program with "./mario"
 5. Enter a height between 1 and 8

 ## File: